Boulder Gas Mix-Up Leaves Dozens Of Coloradans With Car Troubles

 “It’s one thing if it’s one person complaining, and you don’t know other people that are affected, but it’s cool when you have like a group of people because you can’t really ignore them.”

 While Circle K didn’t return calls Tuesday.
-Travelers Insurance says its processing claims on the company’s behalf.
+Travelers Insurance says it is processing claims on the company’s behalf.
 It declined to say how many claims it was currently handling.

 In a statement on Tuesday they stated: